 About Tangelo Trees

-Additional tangelo tree information tells us that technically or rather, botanically, tangelos are a hybrid of Citrus paradisi and Citrus reticulata and named thus by W.T.
+Additional tangelo tree information tells us that technically, or rather botanically, tangelos are a hybrid of Citrus paradisi and Citrus reticulata and named this by W.T.
 Swingle and H. J. Webber.
 Further information about tangelo trees indicates that the fruit is a cross between the Duncan grapefruit and the Dancy tangerine of the family Rutaceae.

 Propagating Tangelo Trees